Sage-Bionetworks/data_curator/README.md

     conda env create -f environment.yml

 Here, our conda environment name `data_curator_env` is set from the `environment.yml` file .
-You can change it anything you like, but please note that you will need to make changes accordingly in the `app.R` file.

 Activate the `data_curator_env` environment:

     conda activate data_curator_env

+_Note_:
+- You can change the name of your conda environment inside `environment.yml` or even use another environment, but please note that you will need to make changes accordingly in the `app.R` file line 16.

 -------

+### Data Ingress Pipeline Setup (backend)

-The next step is to install the latest release of the [Data Ingress Pipeline](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/organized-into-packages) (backend) and tie it together with this frontend.
+The next step is to install the latest release of the [Data Ingress Pipeline](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/organized-into-packages) (backend) as the folder `HTAN-data-pipeline` inside of the `HTAN_data_curator folder` and tie it together with this frontend.
 To do so carry out the following steps:

-1. Clone the repo from this [location](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/organized-into-packages), by running the following command:
+1. Inside the HTAN_data_curator folder, clone the repo from this [location](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/organized-into-packages), by running the following command:

     `git clone --single-branch --branch organized-into-packages https://github.com/Sage-Bionetworks/HTAN-data-pipeline.git`

+This creates a folder named `HTAN-data-pipeline` inside the the `HTAN_data_curator folder` .

 2. Navigate into the created `HTAN-data-pipeline` directory.
 Install the backend (`ingresspipe` package) within the conda virtual environment by running:

     `pip install -e .`

-_Notes:_

-- You need to be within the `HTAN-data-pipeline` directory in order to run the command as above.
-Else you can install the package by changing from anywhere else by changing the `.` to whatever the path is to the to where you have downloaded the package (`pip install -e /path/to/package`).

-- To verify that the backend is installed, do this: `pip list`
+To verify that the backend is installed, do this: `pip list`

-See if you can find the `ingresspipe` package in the list of packages installed.
+If you can find the `ingresspipe` package in the list of packages installed it was successful.

-3. Then, you need to download the `credentials.json` file, which is the credentials file that is used in order to authenticate user access to Google API services (such as gDrive, gSheets, etc.).
-After the step above you will have installed the `synapseclient` package via pip which has a powerful command line utility that lets you access files on Synapse.
-To download the `credentials.json` file, run the below command (within `HTAN-data-pipeline`):
+3. Obtain the `credentials.json` file in `HTAN-data-pipeline` to authenticate user access to Google API services which create the metadata templates.
+If you do not already have this file, make sure you are authorized (see Notes below) and run the below command within `HTAN-data-pipeline` to download the HTAN credentials file `syn21088684` through the `synapseclient` (part of the backend):

     `synapse get syn21088684`

-_Notes:_

-- `syn21088684` is the synapse ID of the `credentials.json` file/entity on Synapse.

-- You need to have access to the above mentioned synapse entity in order to be able to download it through the client.
-Please contact: milen.nikolov@sagebase.org for access to the file on Synapse.

-4. Next, we need to make sure we have the `token.pickle` file which is also necessary for authentication.
-To acquire that, run the `metadata_usage` example as follows:
+4. Obtain the `token.pickle` file in `HTAN-data-pipeline` which is also necessary for authentication.
+If you do not already have this file run the `metadata_usage` example as follows inside `HTAN-data-pipeline`:

     `python ingresspipe/models/examples/metadata_usage.py`

 This will prompt you with a URL on your console.
 Copy and paste the URL in your browser.
-Use your email ID to go through the authentication process and allow the application/script (called _Quickstart_) to access Drive/Sheets/etc. You will generate an authentication/authorization code at the end.
-Copy and paste the code in the console.
-The `token.pickle` file will automatically get downloaded to the required location after that.
+Use your email associated with the Google account to go through the authentication process and allow the application/script (called _Quickstart_) to access Drive/Sheets/etc. You will receive an authentication/authorization code, copy and paste the code in the console.
+The `token.pickle` file will automatically be downloaded to the required location after that.

-_Note:_
+_Notes:_

+- You can install the package by changing from anywhere else by changing the `.` to whatever the path is to the to where you have downloaded the package (`pip install -e /path/to/package`).

+- `syn21088684` is the Synapse ID of the HTAN specific `credentials.json` file on Synapse that corresponds to the Google service account that creates HTAN templates.

+- You need to be authorized to download protected Synapse files such as credentials.
+Please contact milen.nikolov@sagebase.org for access to the HTAN credentials.

-- In order to run the `ingresspipe/synapse/example/store_usage.py` example, you need to configure your Synapse credentials in the `.synapseConfig` file (which can be found in the `HTAN-data-pipeline` directory), as described [here](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/organized-into-packages#configure-synapse-credentials).
+- If you want to test the backend you can run other things inside `HTAN-data-pipeline`, but in order to run the `ingresspipe/synapse/example/store_usage.py` example, you need to configure your Synapse credentials in the `.synapseConfig` file (which can be found in the `HTAN-data-pipeline` directory), as described [here](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/organized-into-packages#configure-synapse-credentials).